joshydavid/information-security-study-notes/resources/cryptography.md

 # Information Security Interview Preparation (Cryptography Fundamentals)

+## Explain the term Cryptography

+Cryptography is the practice of using methods to secure sensitive data by transforming readable information, known as plaintext into an unreadable format called ciphertext - through a process called encryption.
+Only those with the decryption key can convert the ciphertext back into plaintext.

+The goal is to protect the confidentiality, integrity and availability of data, ensuring that it remains secure from unauthorized access or tampering whether during storage or transmission.

+## Types of Cryptography

+**Symmetric Key Cryptography**

+- Uses the same key for both encryption and decryption
+- E.g AES, DES
+- Use case
+  - Data-at-rest encryption

+**Asymmetric Key Cryptography**

+- Uses a pair of keys (public, private)
+- E.g RSA
+- Use case
+  - Secure key exchange
+  - Digital signature

+**Hybrid Encryption (Envelope Encryption)**

+- Combines symmetric and asymmetric cryptography for efficiency and security
+- Use case
+  - HTTPS (TLS protocol)

+**Hashing**

+- Converts data into a fixed-size hash known as digest, irreversible, one-way.
+- E.g SHA-256
+- Use case
+  - Password storage
+  - Integrity checks

 ## CIA Triad

-The CIA triad is a model in Information Security that emphasies 3 core principles for protecting data and systems and we need to balance all 3.
+The CIA triad is a model in Information Security that emphasises 3 core principles for protecting data and systems and we need to balance all 3.

 **Confidentality**

-- Ensures that sensitive information is accessed only by authorised individuals and information is not exposed to unauthorised personnel.
+- Ensures that sensitive information is accessed only by authorised individuals and not exposed to unauthorised personnel.
 - Techniques
   - Encryption
   - Access control